lifegraph/musicparty/README.md

 Now that we can play music, we’ll need to detect which person is tagging in so that we can play music that they like.

 Connect your Arduino to your computer with a USB cable.
 If you haven’t already, you’ll need to download the Arduino developing environment.
-We’ve decided to use Adafruit’s NFC/RFID shield because it’s well documented, easy to use, and they provide a library to get you started.
+We’ve decided to use [Adafruit’s NFC/RFID shield](http://www.adafruit.com/products/363) because it’s well documented, easy to use, and they provide a library to get you started.
 You’ll need to download the library from here and store it in the Libraries folder of your Arduino (on OSX, the new directory would be ~/Documents/Arduino/libraries/ and on Windows, it would be My Documents\Arduino\libraries\).
 If you already had the Arduino environment open before placing the code in the Libraries folder, restart it now.

 Place the RFID Shield on top of the Arduino.
 Go to File->Examples->AdaFruit_NFCShield_I2C->ReadMifare and upload it to the Arduino by clicking the right-facing arrow on the sketch that opens up.
 Once it finishes uploading, open your serial terminal by clicking Tools->Serial Monitor.
 Make sure that you’re listening with 9600 baud.
 It should say that it’s waiting for an ISO14443A Card.
 Tap your RFID card against the reader and it should print out the UUID of the card!

 Now we’re going to send the UUID from the rfid tag to our node server.
 Our first step is to make sure we only send one UUID over once every two seconds, or else we’ll just inundate our server with useless information.
 Create a new Arduino sketch by selecting the Arduino application and clicking the dog-eared paper icon.
-Title the file ‘rfid_arduino.ino’ and paste the following, slightly modified, Arduino code:
+Title the file ‘arduino_rfid_reader.ino’ and paste the following, slightly modified, Arduino code:

 ```
 #include <Wire.h>